 8. Take advantage of all the delicious food in the different parks, especially Epcot!

 Start the day with a character breakfast at Tusker House—there are so many good options there.
 Get sweet treats between rides (they are everywhere!).
 We did Epcot midday specifically because of all the different countries’ foods to try!
 We tried food in different countries and walked with our frozen drinks right in the middle of the day, which was the perfect time to eat something and relax.

 9. Magic Kingdom and Epcot always have a firework show.

 This means you could end your day in either park and still see fireworks.
 However, I will say if you are only there for a day, the parade, fireworks, and castle are not to be missed in Magic Kingdom!
 They are gorgeous in the evening and there are a ton of good restaurants there as well.
 We also happened to be there when Magic Kingdom was open late.

-You can use your My Disney Experience to check which park will be open late the day you are visiting.
-We got lucky and the day we were there it was Magic Kingdom that was open late and got to see things there late after the parade.
-Although, we were so tired we didn’t stay much longer!
-Still worth knowing and maximizing your time there.
+You can use your My Disney Experience app to check which park will be open late the day you are visiting.
+We got lucky because the day we were there it was Magic Kingdom that was open late and got to do things there late after the parade.
+Although we were so tired—we didn’t stay much longer!
+Still worth knowing to potentially maximize your time there.

 So, there you have it!
 Disney is such a blast and still worth visiting, even if you can only make it for a day.
-I know you can have one perfect day at Disney and hopefully these tips will help.
+Harry Potter World in Universal is also the perfect way to spend a day in Orlando, too!
+If you can, try and celebrate the holidays at Disney.
+No matter when you go, I know you can have one perfect day at Disney, and hopefully, these tips will help.